-- Submit necessary records and other information concerning treatments, products, services, or accommodations for "utilization review" - Comply with any DIFS decision (see above)
+- Submit necessary records and other information concerning treatments, products, services, or accommodations for "utilization review". - Comply with any DIFS decision (see above).

-Any medical provider that knowingly submits false or misleading information to an insurer, the MCCA, or DIFS would be guilty of a misdemeanor, punishable by imprisonment up to one year or a fine of up to \$1,000, or both.
+Any medical provider that knowingly submitted false or misleading information to an insurer, the MCCA, or DIFS would be guilty of a misdemeanor, punishable by imprisonment for up to one year or a fine of up to \$1,000, or both.
+Any proprietary information or sensitive personal information submitted to DIFS would be exempt from disclosure under the Freedom of Information Act.